Hesam-Hatamzadeh/Database-Management-SQL-/README.md

-# Building a Relational Database from scratch for food delivery service
+# Building a Relational Database model from scratch for food delivery service

 ## Project Overview